 Maddy is a Boston, Massachusetts native who studies Sociology.
-She volunteered abroad with two of her friends at an orphanage in Guatemala through World Endeavors.
+She volunteered abroad with two of her friends at a children’s home in Guatemala through World Endeavors.

 Were you nervous before leaving for Guatemala?